Packers vs. Bears in the Playoffs: A Rivalry 213 Games in the Making Finally Gets a January Chapter

 Jordan Love’s Moment

 The concussion protocol that kept Love out of Week 17 added another layer of uncertainty to his playoff readiness.
 He was cleared to practice earlier this week and has shown no signs of lingering effects from the hit he absorbed against the Vikings, but any time a quarterback misses action due to head trauma, questions linger about his timing and decision-making.
 Love insists he feels fine.
 The Packers’ medical staff has signed off on his participation.
-Whether his brain has fully healed is something only the game itself will reveal.
+His readiness will be tested against a Bears pass rush that has generated consistent pressure all season.

 Love’s supporting cast has been both a strength and a source of frustration throughout the season.
 Josh Jacobs has rushed for 929 yards and 13 touchdowns, providing the ground game that Green Bay lacked during the late Rodgers years.
 The problem is efficiency: Jacobs averages just 4.0 yards per carry, meaning the Packers need significant volume to establish their running attack.
 Against a Bears defense that has improved dramatically against the run since mid-October, that volume may be difficult to achieve.